-First Degree Murder Defenses: Mistaken Identity
+First-Degree Murder Defenses: Mistaken Identity

 Other arguments in a mistaken identity defense include challenges to evidence placing the defendant at the scene of the crime.
 This can include challenges to witness identification as well as challenges to forensic evidence.
-A mistaken identity defense may also point to evidence implicating another possible suspect, but courts do not require defendants to do so.
+The defense attorney may move to suppress evidence that was gathered improperly.

-First Degree Murder Defenses: Failure to Prove the Elements
+First-Degree Murder Defenses: Failure to Prove the Elements

-- the killing of another person;
+- The killing of another person

-First Degree Murder Defenses: Justification
+First-Degree Murder Defenses: Justification

 The most common justified homicide is killing is in self-defense.
-To succeed, a defendant arguing self defense must show that the killing resulted from a reasonable use of force to resist a reasonable fear of death or bodily harm.
-Mere words or insults do not suffice.
+To succeed, a defendant arguing self defense must show that the killing was a reasonable use of force to resist a reasonable fear of death or bodily harm.
+Mere words or insults would not suffice.